gorouflex/DuoXPy/README.md

 > [!IMPORTANT]
 > Usually, if you enter a lot of lessons ( like >1000 ) or if Duolingo cannot handle the request, you will receive an error code or log, and the lesson will be skipped.
 So, think wisely before entering the lesson!
->
-> If you got `No skillId found in xpGains` log then try to do least 1 lesson so it can run back to normal!

 ## How to fix `Error 500 - No SkillID found in xpGains`?